liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/package-biz-apps-org-list-template.md

 ## Obtaining solution zip file

-1. Sign in to Power Automate portal by launching https://flow.microsoft.com/(or choose **Integrate > Power Automate > See your flows**" in the SharePoint Portal).
+1. Sign in to Power Automate portal by launching https://flow.microsoft.com/ (or choose **Integrate > Power Automate > See your flows**" in the SharePoint Portal).
 1. Create a new Dataverse solution by referring to [Overview of solution-aware flows](/power-automate/overview-solution-flows).

    For an introduction to Dataverse solutions, see [Solution concepts](/power-platform/alm/solution-concepts-alm).